Your 2025 Guide to Substantial Gainful Activity (SGA)

 • the first $30 each quarter of income received on an irregular basis, and

-• any money you save under a plan for achieving self-support (PASS) program.
+• any money you save under a Plan to Achieve Self-Support (PASS) program.

 Impairment-Related Work Expenses (IRWE)

-Impairment-related work expenses (IRWEs) are costs you incur for special services or equipment related to your disability and necessary for you to work.
-If you have paid IRWEs, the SSA may deduct the cost from your earnings.
-This can help keep your income under the SGA level.
-Examples of items that the SSA may consider to be IRWEs include:
+Impairment-related work expenses, or "IRWEs," are costs you incur for special services or equipment related to your disability and that are necessary for you to work.
+If you've spent money on IRWEs, Social Security may deduct the cost from your earnings, which can help keep your income under the level of substantial gainful activity.
+Examples of IRWEs may include the following costs:

-• the cost of paying for specialized transportation to and from work
+• paying for specialized transportation to and from work

-• the cost of hiring someone to help you get ready for work in the morning
+• hiring someone to help you get ready for work in the morning

-• the cost of hiring a non-impaired person to do a part of your job you can't do because of your disability, and
+• hiring a non-impaired person to do a part of your job you can't do because of your disability, and

-• the cost of training needed to learn how to use impairment-related specialized equipment needed for your work (for example, learning how to use a page turner or other typing device.)
+• training needed to learn how to use impairment-related specialized equipment needed for your work (for example, learning how to use a page turner or other typing device.)

-To have IRWEs deducted from your earnings, you can't have already received reimbursement for them (for instance, from a vocational rehab program).
+To have IRWEs deducted from your earnings, you can't have already received reimbursement for them (for instance, from a vocational rehabilitation program).
 You also can't get IRWE deductions for payments for services needed on behalf of other people, such as childcare.
-Costs for IRWEs must also be paid in cash and not by an exchange of services.
+Lastly, costs for IRWEs must be paid in cash and not by an exchange of services.

 Subsidized Employment

 Some employers pay disabled workers more than the market value of their labor in order to help them overcome employment barriers and gain experience in the workforce.
-The SSA refers to these situations as "subsidized" or "sheltered" employment.
+Social Security refers to these situations as "subsidized" or "sheltered" employment.
 Any amount you're paid over the reasonable value for your services is considered a "subsidy."

-The SSA won't include the amount of the subsidy when determining whether your work is SGA.
+Social Security won't include the amount of the subsidy when determining whether your work is substantial gainful activity.
 The agency uses multiple factors to determine whether earnings include a subsidy and to calculate the approximate value of the subsidy.
-You can learn more about subsidized employment in Social Security Ruling 83-33, Determining Whether Work is Substantial Gainful Activity—Employees.
+This may involve contacting other employers in the same line of work or the Department of Labor to determine the usual wages paid for the job duties.

 Do You Qualify for Disability in Your State?